realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/05_chapter.md

 """, (vehicle_id, lat, lon, speed_kmh, current_zone))
 ```

-The `current_zone` is determined from the in-memory zone lookup and not a Neo4j query.
-At startup, the simulator builds a dictionary mapping each `node_id` to its zone name, loaded from Neo4j:
+The `current_zone` is determined from the in-memory zone lookup and not an Aura query.
+At startup, the simulator builds a dictionary mapping each `node_id` to its zone name, loaded from Aura:

 ```python
 result = session.run("""